MicrosoftDocs/powerquery-docs/powerquery-docs/query-folding-basics.md

 >[!NOTE]
 >The query folding mechanism is primarily available in connectors for structured data sources such as, but not limited to, [Microsoft SQL Server](connectors/sql-server.md) and [OData Feed](connectors/odata-feed.md).
 During the optimization phase, the engine might sometimes reorder steps in the query.
 >
->Leveraging a data source that has more processing resources and has query folding capabilities can expedite your query loading times as the processing occurs at the data source and not at the Power Query engine.
+>Leveraging a data source that has more processing resources and query folding capabilities can expedite your query loading times as the processing occurs at the data source and not at the Power Query engine.

 ## Next steps